scylladb/scylladb/docs/system_keyspace.md

 This section describes layouts and usage of system.* tables.

+## The system.large\_* tables

+Scylla performs better if partitions, rows, or cells are not too large.
+To help diagnose cases where these grow too large, scylla keeps 3 tables that record large partitions, rows, and cells, respectively.

+The meaning of an entry in each of these tables is similar.
+It means that there is a particular sstable with a large partition, row, or cell.
+In particular, this implies that:

+* There is no entry until compaction aggregates enough data in a single sstable.
+* The entry stays around until the sstable is deleted.

+In addition, the entries also have a TTL of 30 days.

 ## system.large\_partitions

 Large partition table can be used to trace largest partitions in a cluster.